 4. Agree on specific and actionable goals and objectives.

 To finalize your knowledge management technology goals and objectives, your team will need to come together to examine all options and determine the final results.
 Once you agree on a set of goals and objectives, you’ll need to track the metrics associated with the objectives to measure your progress.
-Tracking these metrics will help you determine your return on investment so that you can validate the use of knowledge management technology.
+Tracking these knowledge sharing metrics will help you determine your return on investment so that you can validate the use of knowledge management technology.